-When it comes to File management and navigation, Finder is where we all go.
-But imagine if Mac Finder does not respond to any of the commands you give it.
+When it comes to file management and navigation, Finder is where we all go.
+But imagine if Mac Finder didn’t respond to any of the commands you give it.

 - Open Task Manager by pressing Option + Command + Esc.

-- Launch the Activity Monitor app using the Launchpad
+- Launch the Activity Monitor app using the Launchpad.

-- At the pop-up click on Force Quit.
+- At the pop-up, click Force Quit.

-Try Logging out and Log in Again
+Try logging out and in again

-To Log Out from your Mac Click the () Apple Logo and then click on the last option “Log Out.”
+To log out from your Mac, click the Apple logo and then click the last option, Log Out.

-Delete Finder Corrupted File using Terminal
+Delete Finder corrupted file using Terminal

-- Open the Terminal App from Launchpad
+- Open the Terminal from Launchpad.

-- Now type the following line and hit Enter
+- Now enter the following line:

 - Restart Mac to see if things are back to normal

-Most of the time, a simple Force Quit and Relaunch brings Finder back to life.
-If it takes more than a couple of restarts to get things back to normal, it is most likely to be an issue of corrupted system files.
+Most of the time, a simple force quit and relaunch brings Finder back to life.
+If it takes more than a restart or two to get things back to normal, it’s most likely an issue of corrupted system files.

 If you know of any other fix to resolve the issue, let us know in the comments and we’ll update the post.